quanteonlab/ai-assistant-framework/exploration/ollama-ebook-summary/flashcards/2A012---Reinforcement-Learning/2rla_part08_Summary.md

 ??x
 The curse of dimensionality describes the phenomenon where the number of possible states grows exponentially with the number of state variables.
 This makes it difficult to solve problems with a large number of state variables using methods like DP, but these difficulties are inherent in the problem itself and not specifically due to DP.

-For example, if each state variable can take on 2 values (binary), the total number of states for \(d\) variables is \(2^d\).
+For example, if each state variable can take on 2 values (binary), the total number of states for $d $ variables is$2^d$.
 This exponential growth can make direct computation impractical.
 ```java
 // Pseudocode demonstrating curse of dimensionality
 int states = Math.pow(2, numberOfStateVariables);